karatelabs/karate/karate-core/README.md

 ```

 ### `waitFor()` instead of `submit()`
+This is very convenient to use for the *first* element you need to interact with on a freshly-loaded page.
+It can be used instead of `waitForUrl()` and you can still perform a page URL assertion as seen below.

 Here is an example of waiting for a search box to appear after a [`click()`](#click), and note how we re-use the [`Element`](#chaining) reference returned by `waitFor()` to proceed with the flow.
 We even slip in a page-URL assertion without missing a beat.